samiralikperov/sql-portfolio/Projects/SQL-Exercises/README.md

 | creation_time   | TIMESTAMP      | Time of order creation                                     |
 | product_ids     | integer[]      | List of product IDs in the order                          |

-## users вАФ Information about users.
+## users - Information about users.

 | Column      | Data Type     | Description                                                  |
 |-------------|----------------|--------------------------------------------------------------|